Keegan Thomson-Paressant

 With the Transiting Exoplanet Survey Satellite (TESS) having recently come out of beta testing, there were already quite a number of potential transiting exoplanet candidates requiring follow-up observations.
 It was this hole that the Multi-site All-Sky CAmeRA (MASCARA) hoped to fill.
 The project was split into two sections, with my colleague R. Wang performing follow-ups of candidates brighter than apparent magnitude of 8.4 (the theoretical limit of MASCARA), and myself following up targets between 8.4 and about 10 apparent magnitude.
 Using the accurate TESS information as a guide, data reduction processes were performed on the MASCARA data to recover the transit signal seen by TESS.
 Simulations of 10,000 transits were also performed, in order to calculate theoretical limits of the MASCARA instrument within our magnitude range and determine a family of "ideal" candidates for future follow-up observations.

-Magneto-asteroseismology in Delta Scuti Variable Stars - 2020/present
+Magnetism in Delta Scuti Variable Stars - 2020-2024

 Supervisor: Dr. Coralie Neiner, Paris Observatory

 Delta Scuti stars (δ Sct) are intermediate mass stars that present pulsations and brightness variations lasting anywhere from a few minutes to several hours.
-To date, only a handful of these stars have been shown to host magnetic fields, and amongst them their characteristics vary greatly.
+Until recently, only a handful of these stars have been shown to host magnetic fields, and amongst them their characteristics vary greatly.
 While it isn't entirely clear how the magnetic fields interact with the pulsations, what is certain is that there appears to be an underrepresentation of magnetic candidates within this family of stars.
-While about 10% of typical intermediate mass stars present some kind of magnetic field, the percentage for δ Sct stars appears to be well below that, which begs the question of why that might be.
+While about 10% of typical intermediate mass stars present some kind of magnetic field, the percentage for δ Sct stars appears to be below that, which begs the question of why that might be.

-We perform spectropolarimetric analysis on a sample of these stars, using data from the NeoNarval (TBL) and ESPaDOnS (CFHT) instruments, in an attempt to identify additional magnetic candidates, characterise their magnetic fields, model their field structure at the surface, and finally theorise as to their origin.
-Once a reasonably-sized sample is achieved, we will be better equipped to infer potential hypotheses as to the representation of magnetic fields within this family of stars.
+We perform spectropolarimetric analysis on a sample of these stars, using data primarily from the NeoNarval (TBL) and ESPaDOnS (CFHT) instruments, in an attempt to identify additional magnetic candidates, characterise their magnetic fields, model their field structure at the surface, and finally theorise as to their origin.

-Supervisor: Dr. Antoine Mérand, ESO Garching
+Supervisors: Dr. Pierre Kervella, Paris Observatory; Dr. Antoine Mérand, ESO Garching

 The Alpha Centauri (α Cen) system is composed of three stars: 2 Sun-like stars (α Cen A and B) in a binary pair and an M-dwarf (Proxima Cen) that orbits the pair at some distance.
 At the time of the project, 3 exoplanets had been confirmed around Proxima, though none yet had been detected around the A or B components.
 Studies suggest that stable orbits exist around either star, including their theoretical habitable zones.
 Combining this with the fact that they are the closest stars to Earth, as well as potential analogs to our own Solar System, make them appealing targets for exoplanetary investigation.